GeoBosh/Rdpack/README.md

 -   omitted second argument of a reference or citation macro.
 Most of these macros have the package name as a second argument.

-These errors appear during parsing of the Rd files, before the control is passed to the `Rdpack`'s macros.
+These errors occur during parsing of the Rd files, before the control is passed to the `Rdpack`'s macros.

-<a id="org6c99f7d"></a>
+<a id="org17a264d"></a>

 # Viewing Rd files